-These consolidated financial statements are not the statutory consolidated financial statements of DICI.
-On or before 31 July 2022, the Company estimates that it will publish its statute of DICI.
-Authority for the Financial Markets ("AFM") and with the Bucharest Stock Exchange and to serve as a basis for determining distributions to shareholders.
+These consolidated financial statements are not the statutory consolidated financial statements of DIGI.

+On or before 31 July 2022, the Company estimates that it will publish its statutory consolidated and separate financial statements prepared in accordance with the Dutch accounting standards applicable to the Company (i.e., IFRS as adopted by the European Union and Part 9 of book 2 of the Dutch civil code), to be filed with the Dutch Authority for the Financial Markets ("AFM") and with the Bucharest Stock Exchange and to serve as a basis for determining distributions to shareholders.